 With more than half of all consumer transactions now done digitally, Kirsten Levermore considers what’s next for retail banking

 Glass doors swoosh lazily on to the hushed lobby.
 Lined with counters, desks and squat, square offices, you approach a customer service ambassador for directions.
 “Good to see you again,” they say.
 They remember you from your last visit – and all the others since you first joined the bank.
 Handing over your bank card, you explain the reason for this trip.
-Smiling, the ambassador ushers you towards a security gate from Daosafe, which can only be accessed by his key card.
+Smiling, the ambassador ushers you towards a security gate from Daosafe, which can only be accessed by his key card – which you can get more info here.
 Striding straight through the barrier, you emerge to a second, smaller room, with agents waiting to deposit your money.
 Picking an empty booth, the whole transaction takes less than two minutes, and you’re back on the street.

 And you haven’t interacted with a single human being in all that time.